yahoo/fili/docs/setup.md

 Fili Wikipedia Example
 ----------------------------

-The [Fili wikipedia example][bard-wikipedia-example] is where you will leverage the Fili library.
+The [Fili wikipedia example][fili-wikipedia-example] is where you will leverage the Fili library.
 Here is where you will configure your application-specific metrics, dimensions, and tables.

 Configure Metadata